beyond-all-reason/teiserver/documents/tachyon/lobby.md

 ```

 ### TODO: `s.lobby.user_joined`
-Sent by the server to inform of a new player joining the battle room.
+Sent by the server to inform of a new player joining the lobby.
 ```

 ```